agutieda/R-DEU/README.md

 # RDEU

-Replication Codes for "Random Discounted Expected Utility" by Jose Apesteguia, Miguel A. Ballester, and Ángelo Gutiérrez-Daza
+Replication material, manuscript and online appendix of **Random Discounted Expected Utility** by Jose Apesteguia, Miguel A. Ballester and Ángelo Gutiérrez-Daza.